 I have an AMAZING husband.
 Seriously, he’s the best.
 He loves me unconditionally, picks me up when I’m feeling down, is an A+ dad, and wants to help me achieve my goals and dreams.

-But the one thing he lacks is helping around the house.
-He doesn’t really like it, but more than that, he doesn’t really care.
-He honestly doesn’t notice when the dishes pile up, when the trash is overflowing, or when the laundry pile is bigger than our heads.
+But the one thing he struggles with is housework.
+He doesn’t really like it (okay, neither do I), but more than that, he doesn’t really care.
+He honestly doesn’t notice when the dishes pile up, when the trash is full, or when the laundry pile is bigger than our heads.
 It doesn’t bother him, so he just doesn’t notice it.

 I spent a lot of time being really frustrated by this.
 And I’ll be honest, it still sometimes bothers me.
 But the reality is that if that’s his one flaw, I’m seriously blessed.
 And more than that, he has a desire to help me, he’s just not always sure how to do so.
 Housework is not his strength 🤷.